deislabs/wagi/docs/configuring_and_running.md

 ```

 In this case, the `volumes` directive tells WAGI to expose the contents of `/path/on/host` to the `bar.wasm` module.
 But `bar.wasm` will see that directory as `/path/inside/wasm`.
 Importantly, it will not be able to access any other parts of the filesystem.
-Fo example, it will not see anything on the path `/path/inside`.
+For example, it will not see anything on the path `/path/inside`.
 It _only_ has access to the paths specified
 in the `volumes` directive.

 #### Environment Variables